In A Nutshell

 Here are my recommendations:

-- If you only want to remove free chlorine and other impurities from your water, I recommend getting a Sprite HOB-CM Brass Shower Filter.
+- If you only want to remove free chlorine and other impurities from your water, I recommend getting a Sprite HOB-BN Shower Filter.
 This is one of the few showers filters that will remove most free chlorine from your shower.

 - If you want to remove both chloramines and chlorine from your shower, I recommend a vitamin-C based shower filter, like the Sonaki In-Line Filter